greg-raven/Department-21/_posts/2009-02-06-jesus-nationality.md

 ---
-title: 'Jesus’ nationality'
+title: "Jesus' nationality"
 author: 'Noam Sain'
 layout: post
 ---

 THREE INDICATIONS THAT JESUS WAS JEWISH:

-1. He went into his father’s business.
+1. He went into his father's business.
 2. He lived at home until the age of 33.
 3. He was sure his mother was a virgin, and his mother was sure he was God.